Crochet Woven Pillow

 Less tail ends with this concept is a winner, in my books.
 More time to stitch, less time to fuss with loose ends.

-This pillow has both front and back face.
+This pillow has both a front and back face.
 You make two identical panels and sew them together with the pillow form inside.
-I would recommend a pillow form verses loose polyfil.
-I find the pillow forms are firmer, depending on the brand, and hold their shape far better than loose polyfil.
+I would recommend a pillow form versus loose polyfill.
+I find the pillow forms are firmer, depending on the brand, and hold their shape far better than loose polyfill.
 I find the pillow forms at the dedicated craft stores tend to be superior.
 They may cost a bit more but they will last for years.
 If you are going to invest in creating customized covers for your pillows, you might as well start off with a terrific interior.

 The tutorial below will show you how to do the stitchwork necessary to make this pillow.

 - Crochet Parade Pennants Pattern